DemocracyStudio/NFT_sales_forecasting/README.md

 ### Datasets:
 There are more NFTs on NFT marketplaces today than there were websites in 2010.
 Covering the whole available NFTs' data would have been impossible.
-Furthermore our model ambitions to take a mainly undiscovered approach to NFT sales forecasting by using feature extraction on images, which induces heavier data manipulation and higher computational costs.
-We first trained our model on existing datasets publicly shared on Kaggle before deploying it on OpenSea API.
-The training datasets are the followings:
+Our model ambitions to experiment an undiscovered approach to NFT sales forecasting by using feature extraction on images, which induces some computational costs due to a high data size.

-Historical sales data
-- [NFT sales](https://www.kaggle.com/datasets/hemil26/nft-collections-dataset) collected on [cryptoslam.io](https://cryptoslam.io/) on April 30, 2022.
-- [NFT Top Collections](https://www.kaggle.com/datasets/nenamalikah/nft-collections-by-sales-volume) collected on [coinmarketcap.com](https://coinmarketcap.com/nft/collections/) on January 16, 2022.
-- [NFT collections, NFT Daily Volume and NFT Chainlevel](https://www.kaggle.com/datasets/sudalairajkumar/nft-dataset-from-defillama) collected on [defillama.com](https://defillama.com/nfts) on January 6, 2022.
-- [OpenSea Collections](https://www.kaggle.com/datasets/mathurinache/opensea-collections) collected on [opensea.com](https://opensea.com) on November 27, 2021.
-- [NFT History Sales](https://www.kaggle.com/datasets/mathurinache/nft-history-sales) collected on [nonfungible.com](https://nonfungible.com/) on November 12, 2021.
-- [Ethereum NFTs](https://www.kaggle.com/datasets/simiotic/ethereum-nfts) collected on [moonstream.to](https://moonstream.to) on September 25, 2021.
-- [Spacebudz metadata](https://www.kaggle.com/datasets/kabure/spacebudz-cardano-nft-complete) provided by [spacebudz.io](https://spacebudz.io/) on July 8, 2021.
-- [Solana NFT Collections](https://www.kaggle.com/datasets/eyenpi/solana-nft-collections?select=Solana+NFT+Collections) collected on [magiceden.io](https://magiceden.io) on April 18, 2021.
-- [Opensea Sales](https://www.kaggle.com/datasets/francescofalleni/nft-historical-sales?select=nft_sales.csv) collected on [opensea.com](https://opensea.com) on February 28, 2021.
-- [Niftys](https://www.kaggle.com/datasets/cianoner/nifty-gateway-nfts) collected on [niftys.com](https://niftys.com) on February 8, 2021.

-Images data
+To collect full datasets including images + last sale prices, we combined existing datasets Kaggle, with OpenSea API requests, and data scraping with selenium.
+The resulting datasets are the followings:
-- [Witches](https://www.kaggle.com/datasets/harrywang/crypto-coven) collected on opensea.com on April 22, 2022.
+- [Crypto Coven Witches](https://www.kaggle.com/datasets/harrywang/crypto-coven) collected on opensea.com on April 22, 2022.
 - [CryptoPunks](https://www.kaggle.com/datasets/tunguz/cryptopunks) collected on [larvalabs.com](https://larvalabs.com/cryptopunks) on October 8, 2021.
-- [Bored Apes](https://www.kaggle.com/datasets/stanleyjzheng/bored-apes-yacht-club) collected on opensea.com (https://opensea.com) on July 14, 2021.
+- [Bored Apes](https://www.kaggle.com/datasets/stanleyjzheng/bored-apes-yacht-club) images collected on opensea.com (https://opensea.com) on July 14, 2021 (images) and historical sales on May 22, 2022.
-- [NFT art collection](https://www.kaggle.com/datasets/vepnar/nft-art-dataset) collected on [nftshowroom.com](https://nftshowroom.com/) on March 29, 2021.

-Additionnaly, reddit.com and twitter.com datasets are available.
+- [Solana NFT Collections](https://www.kaggle.com/datasets/eyenpi/solana-nft-collections?select=Solana+NFT+Collections) sales collected on [magiceden.io](https://magiceden.io) on April 18, 2021 and images collected on June 1, 2022.

 ### Literature:
 2022